A Message to Our Patrons on COVID-19

 We thank you for your continued support and patronage of the Franklin Theatre and remain committed to bringing you the best entertainment experience, while also seeing to the health and safety of our staff, volunteers, artists, and visitors during the recent coronavirus outbreak.

-The Franklin Theatre will remain closed through May 31, 2020.
-All events through that time have been cancelled or rescheduled, and June concerts have been postponed or rescheduled.
-If you purchased tickets to an event during this time, you should have received an email regarding your ticketed event.
+If you purchased tickets to an event that has been postponed, rescheduled or cancelled, you should have received an email regarding that event.
 We are continuing to confirm new dates with artists and their representatives.
 We hope you will join us for a rescheduled event, however, if you would like a refund please contact our Box Office at 615-538-2076, email@example.com.

 Our Box Office is operating under regular Box Office hours, though remotely: Sunday-Monday 12 PM - 5 PM, Tuesday - Saturday 11 AM - 6 PM.